 In addition to the sheets of bubble wrap we commonly see used during home and office moves, bubble wrap is also widely used as a padding for shipping envelopes such as poly mailers.
 Poly mailers are traditionally used for packaging and shipping items such as clothing, accessories, or electronics because they are resistant to tears and help protect against dirt, water, and debris.
 By pairing poly mailers with bubble wrap, you’re adding an additional layer to ensure maximum protection.

 Poly mailers are not only lightweight and offer excellent protection against the elements, but they are also flexible to accommodate different shaped items.
 When paired with bubble wrap, however, poly mailers become more rigid.
-Bubble wrap poly mailers are perfect for shipping music CDs, books, DVDs, framed photos, jewelry, and other flat items.
+Bubble wrap poly mailers are perfect for shipping music CDs, books, DVDs, framed photos, jewelry, ornaments, and other flat items.
 They can also be used to mail photographs, certificates, or other things that you want to protect from being bent or damaged during transit.
 You can also wrap them in poly bags before packing for additional protection.

 Bubble Wrap Pros & Cons